 • speech development (33)

-• Natalya Igorevna - Speech therapistRuNet on Aphasia after a stroke
+• Natalya Igorevna - Speech therapistRunet on Aphasia after stroke

 What is perseveration?
 The concept of perseveration in speech therapy and psychology

-Perseveration is a psychological, mental and neuropathological phenomenon in which there is an obsessive and frequent repetition of actions, words, phrases and emotions.
-Moreover, repetitions are manifested both in oral and written form.
-Repeating the same words or thoughts, a person often does not control himself, leading a verbal way of communication.
-Perseveration can also manifest itself in non-verbal communication based on gestures and body movements.
+Perseveration refers to psychological, mental and neuropathological phenomena in which there is an obsessive and frequent repetition of actions, words, phrases and emotions.
+Moreover, repetitions appear both in oral and written form.
+Repeating the same words or thoughts, a person often does not control himself when communicating verbally.
+Perseveration can also manifest itself in nonverbal communication based on gestures and body movements.

 Manifestations

-Based on the nature of perseveration, the following types of its manifestation are distinguished:
+Based on the nature of perseveration, they distinguish the following types its manifestations:

 • Perseveration of thinking or intellectual manifestations.
-Differs in "settlement" in the human creation of certain thoughts or his ideas, manifested in the process of verbal communication.
-A perseverative phrase can often be used by a person when answering questions to which it has absolutely nothing to do with.
-Also, a person with perseveration can say such phrases out loud to himself.
-A characteristic manifestation of this type of perseveration is the constant attempts to return to the topic of conversation, which has long been stopped talking about, or the issue in it has been resolved.
+It is distinguished by the “settling” in the human creation of certain thoughts or its ideas, which manifest themselves in the process verbal communication.
+A perseverative phrase can often be used by a person when answering questions to which it has absolutely nothing to do.
+Also, a person with perseveration can pronounce such phrases out loud to himself.
+Characteristic manifestation This type of perseveration is a constant attempt to return to the topic of conversation, which has long been stopped talking about or the issue in it has been resolved.

 • Motor type of perseveration.
 Such a manifestation as motor perseveration is directly related to a physical disorder in the premotor nucleus of the brain or subcortical motor layers.
 This is a type of perseveration that manifests itself in the form of repeating physical actions repeatedly.
-It can be both the simplest movement and a whole complex of various body movements.
-At the same time, they are always repeated in the same way and clearly, as if according to a given algorithm.
+This can be either the simplest movement or a whole complex of different body movements.
+Moreover, they are always repeated equally and clearly, as if according to a given algorithm.

 • Speech perseveration.
-It belongs to a separate subspecies of the motor-type perseveration described above.
-These motor perseverations are characterized by constant repetitions of the same words or entire phrases.
-Repetitions can be expressed orally and in writing.
-Such a deviation is associated with lesions of the lower part of the premotor nucleus of the human cortex in the left or right hemisphere.
-Moreover, if a person is left-handed, then we are talking about the defeat of the right hemisphere, and if he is right-handed, then, accordingly, the left hemisphere of the brain.
+It is classified as a separate subtype of the motor type perseveration described above.
+These motor perseverations are characterized by constant repetition of the same words or entire phrases.
+Repetition can manifest itself in oral and written form.
+This deviation is associated with lesions of the lower part of the premotor nucleus of the human cortex in the left or right hemisphere.
+Moreover, if a person is left-handed, then we are talking about damage to the right hemisphere, and if a person is right-handed, then, accordingly, to the left hemisphere of the brain.

-There are neuropathological, psychopathological and psychological reasons for the development of perseveration.
+There are neuropathological, psychopathological and psychological reasons development of perseveration.

-The repetition of the same phrase, caused by the development of perseveration, may occur against the background of neuropathological causes.
+Repetition of the same phrase, caused by the development of perseveration, can occur against the background of neuropathological reasons.
 These most often include:

-• Traumatic brain injury, in which the lateral region of the orbitofrontal region of the cerebral cortex is damaged.
-Or it is associated with physical types of damage to the frontal bulges.
+• Traumatic brain injuries that damage the lateral region of the orbitofrontal cortex.
+Or is it related to physical types damage to the frontal convexities.

-• With aphasia.
+• For aphasia.
 Perseveration often develops against the background of aphasia.
 It is a condition characterized by pathological deviations of previously formed human speech.
-Similar changes occur in the case of physical damage to the centers in the cerebral cortex responsible for speech.
+Similar changes occur in the event of physical damage to the centers in the cerebral cortex responsible for speech.
 They can be caused by trauma, tumors or other types of influences.

 • Transferred local pathologies in the frontal lobe of the brain.
-These may be similar pathologies as in the case of aphasia.
+These may be similar pathologies, as is the case with aphasia.

-Psychiatrists, as well as psychologists, call perseveration psychological type deviations that occur against the background of dysfunctions occurring in the human body.
+Psychiatrists, as well as psychologists, call perseveration deviations of a psychological type that occur against the background of dysfunctions occurring in the human body.
 Often, perseveration acts as an additional disorder and is an obvious sign of the formation of a complex phobia or other syndrome in a person.

-If a person has signs of the formation of perseveration, but at the same time he did not endure severe forms of stress or traumatic brain injury, this may indicate the development of both psychological and mental forms of deviation.
+If a person shows signs of developing perseveration, but has not suffered severe forms of stress or traumatic brain injury, this may indicate the development of both psychological and mental forms of deviation.

 • Tendency to increased and obsessive selectivity of interests.
-Most often, this manifests itself in people characterized by autistic deviations.
+Most often this manifests itself in people characterized by autistic disorders.

 • The desire to constantly learn and learn, to learn something new.
 It occurs mainly in gifted people.
-But the main problem is that that person can get hung up on certain judgments or their activities.
-Between perseveration and such a concept as perseverance, the existing line is extremely insignificant and blurred.
+But the main problem is that that person may become fixated on certain judgments or his activities.
+The existing line between perseveration and such a concept as perseverance is extremely insignificant and blurred.
 Therefore, with an excessive desire to develop and improve oneself, serious problems can develop.

 • Feeling of lack of attention.
-It appears in hyperactive people.
-The development of their perseverative inclinations is explained by an attempt to attract increased attention to themselves or to their activities.
+Occurs in hyperactive people.
+The development of perseverative inclinations in them is explained by an attempt to attract increased attention to themselves or their activities.

 • Obsession with ideas.
 Against the background of obsession, a person can constantly repeat the same physical actions caused by obsession, that is, obsession with thoughts.
-The simplest, but very understandable example of obsession is the desire of a person to constantly keep their hands clean and wash them regularly.
-A person explains this by the fact that he is afraid of contracting terrible infections, but such a habit can develop into a pathological obsession, which is called perseveration.
+The simplest, but very understandable example of obsession is the desire of a person to constantly keep his hands clean and wash them regularly.
+A person explains this by saying that he is afraid of contracting terrible infections, but such a habit can develop into a pathological obsession, which is called perseveration.

-It is important to be able to distinguish when one person simply has strange habits in the form of the same constant washing of hands, or whether it is an obsessive-compulsive disorder.
-Also, it is not uncommon for the repetition of the same actions or phrases to be caused by a memory disorder, and not by perseveration.
+It is important to be able to distinguish when one person simply has strange habits in the form of the same constant hand washing, or it is obsessive-compulsive disorder.
+It is also not uncommon for repetitions of the same actions or phrases to be caused by a memory disorder, and not by perseveration.

 Features of treatment

-There is no universally recommended algorithm for the treatment of perseveration.
-Therapy is carried out on the basis of the use of a whole range of different approaches.
-One method, as the only method of treatment, should not be used.
-It is necessary to undertake new methods if the previous ones have not yielded results.
-Roughly speaking, treatment is based on constant trial and error, which ultimately allows you to find the best method of influencing a person suffering from perseveration.
+There is no universally recommended treatment algorithm for perseveration.
+Therapy is carried out based on the use of a whole complex different approaches.
+One method should not be used as the only method of treatment.
+It is necessary to take new methods if the previous ones did not produce results.
+Roughly speaking, treatment is based on constant trial and error, which ultimately allows you to find optimal method impact on a person suffering from perseveration.

 The presented methods of psychological influence can be applied alternately or sequentially:

 • Expectation.
-It is the basis in the psychotherapy of people suffering from perseveration.
-The bottom line is to wait for a change in the nature of the deviations that have arisen against the background of the use of various methods of influence.
+It is the basis in psychotherapy for people suffering from perseveration.
+The point is to wait for a change in the nature of the deviations that arise during application various methods impact.
 That is, the waiting strategy is used in conjunction with any other method, which we will discuss below.
-If there are no changes, switch to other psychological methods of influence, expect the result and act according to the circumstances.
+If there are no changes, move on to others psychological methods impact, expect results and act according to circumstances.

 • Prevention.
 It is not uncommon for two types of perseveration (motor and intellectual) to occur together.
 This makes it possible to prevent such changes in time.
-The essence of the technique is based on the exclusion of physical manifestations, which a person most often talks about.
+The essence of the technique is based on the exclusion of physical manifestations that people most often talk about.

-• redirect.
-This is a psychological technique based on a sharp change in actions taken or current thoughts.
-That is, when communicating with a patient, you can drastically change the topic of conversation or move from one physical exercise, movement to another.
+• Redirection.
+This is a psychological technique based on a sharp change in ongoing actions or current thoughts.
+That is, when communicating with a patient, you can suddenly change the topic of conversation or move from one physical exercise or movement to another.

-• Limiting.
-The method is aimed at consistently reducing a person's attachment.
+• Limitation.
+The method is aimed at consistently reducing a person’s attachment.
 This is achieved by limiting repetitive actions.
-A simple but understandable example is to limit the time within which a person is allowed to sit at a computer.
+A simple but clear example is to limit the amount of time a person is allowed to sit at a computer.

-• Abrupt termination.
+• Abrupt cessation.
 This is a method of actively getting rid of perseverative attachment.
-This method is based on the impact by introducing the patient into a state of shock.
-This can be achieved through harsh and loud phrases, or by visualizing how harmful the obsessive thoughts or movements, actions of the patient can be.
+This method is based on the effect of introducing the patient into a state of shock.
+This can be achieved through harsh and loud phrases, or by visualizing how harmful the patient’s obsessive thoughts or movements or actions can be.

 • Ignoring.
-The method assumes a complete disregard for the manifestation of the disorder in humans.
-This approach works best if the disturbances were caused by an attention deficit.
+The method involves completely ignoring the manifestations of the disorder in a person.
+This approach manifests itself the best way, if the violations were caused by attention deficit.
 If a person does not see the point in what he is doing, since there is no effect, he will soon stop repeating obsessive actions or phrases.

 • Understanding.
-Another relevant strategy by which the psychologist learns the patient's thought patterns in case of deviations or in the absence of them.
-Such an approach often allows a person to independently understand their thoughts and actions.
+Another relevant strategy with which the psychologist recognizes the patient’s train of thought in case of deviations or in the absence of them.
+This approach often allows a person to independently understand his thoughts and actions.

 Perseveration is a fairly common disorder that can be caused by various reasons.
-With perseveration, it is important to choose a competent treatment strategy.
-Medicamentous influence in this case is not applied.
+When perseveration occurs, it is important to choose a competent treatment strategy.
+Medication is not used in this case.

 Categories